PhantomImad/eternos-releases/README.md

 # eternos
-The bot updates will be shown here
+The bot updates will be shown here!
+Check out the Releases for more info!